Zou-jj/CPSC210_project/README.md

 # A battle simulator

-**Support functions**:
-- Play simulated battle game with your friend
+This app is a prototype of a battle simulation game

 **Possible user**:
 - *Gamers*